gdtroszak/cliche-template/content/deploying-to-github-pages.md

           artifact_name: cliche-site
 ```

-## GitHub pages settings
+## GitHub Pages settings

-Make sure the settings for your site repository are the same as in the
+If you're going to deploy to GitHub Pages, ensure the settings in your site
+repository look like those in the screenshot below.

+1. Make sure "Source" is set to "GitHub Actions".
-screenshot below.
-If you're using a custom domain, make sure to replace that
+2. If you're using a custom domain, enter that as well.
-with your own.

 ![GitHub Pages settings](./static/github-pages-settings.png "GitHub Pages settings")